Virhex/virhex.github.io/_docs/hellbreaker/content.md

 ## Resources Overview

-The `Data` directory contains game resources such as textures, models, sounds, scripts.
+The `Data` directory contains game resources such as textures, models, sounds, scripts, and so on.
 Directories inside `Data` have self-explanatory names for the kind of resource they contain.

 Some of the assets are packed away inside `DataPack.pak`.
 You can read the files paths of the files inside it from `DataPackTree.txt`.